Raynard2010/Exercise-Computational-Biology/README.md

-# Exercise-Computational-Biology
+# File Description
-This repository contains an exercise I did in preparation for a quiz of the SCIE6062001 - Computational Biology Course.
+Answer: The answer to the exercise

+Question: The question of the exercise

+a and b: .fasta files for the exercise